3…2…1…And We’re Off – The Journey Takes A Surprising Turn, Or Not …by Susan Lute

 I’m saying NO to the roller-coaster, and YES! to the best book I can write.
 How about you? …and thanks to Jessa Slade for sharing her feet one more time.

-Posted on January 14, 2013, in Susan Lute and tagged 2013, Beyond The Indigo Children, cataclysm, change, discoverability, Hopi Indians, I Ching, Indigo Adults, journey, Mayans, See Jane Publish, surprising turns, Susan Lute, we're off, writing.
+Posted on January 14, 2013, in General and tagged 2013, Beyond The Indigo Children, cataclysm, change, discoverability, Hopi Indians, I Ching, Indigo Adults, journey, Mayans, See Jane Publish, surprising turns, Susan Lute, we're off, writing.
 Bookmark the permalink.
 10 Comments.